Half-range lattice Boltzmann models for the simulation of Couette flow using the Shakhov collision term: Lattice Boltzmann models for the Couette flow

-In order to simulate the above flow, we employ the lattice Boltzmann models presented in Ref.~\cite{ambrus16jcp}.
-While these models were used in Ref.~\cite{ambrus16jcp} for the simulation of the $2D$ Couette flow in the Boltzmann-BGK model, their extension to the $3D$ case considered here is straightforward.
-It was shown in Ref.~\cite{ambrus16jcp} that, for the simulation of flows at non-negligible values of ${\rm Kn}$, the half-range Gauss-Hermite quadrature should be used on the axis perpendicular to the walls (the $x$ axis), while a relatively low-order full-range Gauss-Hermite quadrature is adequate for the directions parallel to the walls.
-We shall denote the resulting models by ${\rm HHLB}(Q_x) \times {\rm HLB}(Q_y) \times {\rm HLB}(Q_z)$, where $Q_x$ denotes the quadrature order employed on each $x$ semiaxis and $Q_y$ and $Q_z$ denote the quadrature orders employed on the full $y$ and $z$ axes.
-The resulting velocity set comprises $2Q_x \times Q_y \times Q_z$ vectors and is the 3D extension of the 2D velocity set employed in Refs.~\cite{ambrus16jcp,ambrus16jocs}.
+In order to simulate the Couette flow, we employ the LB models presented in Ref.~\cite{ambrus16jcp}.
+While these models were used in Ref.~\cite{ambrus16jcp} for the simulation of the $2D$ Couette flow in the Boltzmann-BGK model, their applicability to the present problem is immediate since the extra momentum space degree of freedom $p_z$, which is perpendicular to the flow direction and to the normal to the walls, can be eliminated by introducing the reduced distributions $\phi$ and $\chi$, as discussed below.
+It was shown in Ref.~\cite{ambrus16jcp} that, for the simulation of flows at non-negligible values of ${\rm Kn}$, the half-range Gauss-Hermite quadrature should be used on the axis perpendicular to the walls (the $x$ axis), while a relatively low-order full-range Gauss-Hermite quadrature is adequate for the direction parallel to the walls.
+The resulting models are denoted by ${\rm HHLB}(N_x; Q_x) \times {\rm HLB} (N_y; Q_y)$, where $N_x$ and $N_y$ are the orders of the polynomial expansions of the equilibrium distribution along the $x$ and $y$ axes, respectively. $Q_x$ and $Q_y$ denote the quadrature orders employed on the $x$ semiaxes and on the full $y$ axis of the momentum space.
+The resulting velocity set comprises $2Q_x \times Q_y $ vectors.

 In Ref.~\cite{ambrus16jcp} it was shown, for a two-dimensional mixed quadrature LB model, that the value of $Q_x$ required to obtain accurate simulation results depends on ${\rm Kn}$ and on the wall velocity $u_w$.
 Furthermore, it was also shown that, in the particular case of the BGK implementation of the collision term, the simulations employing $Q_y \ge 4$ at fixed $Q_x$ produced identical results.
-In this section, a similar inequality will be determined in the $3D$ case for the quadrature orders $Q_y$ and $Q_z$ corresponding to the axes parallel to the walls.
+In this section, a similar inequality will be derived in the case of the Shakhov model.

-Since the Couette flow is completely homogeneous along the directions which are parallel to the walls (i.e.~the $y$ and $z$ directions), Eq.~\eqref{eq:boltzeq} reduces to:
+Since the Couette flow is completely homogeneous along the directions which are parallel to the walls (i.e.~the $y$ and $z$ directions), Eq.~\eqref{eq:boltz} reduces to: